RuidembergFreitas/projeto-cordel/README.md

 # projeto-cordel
 Projeto do cordel de Milton Duarte
-<a href="https://ruidembergfreitas.github.io/projeto-cordel/">Executar a página do Projeto Cordel</a>
+<a href="https://ruidembergfreitas.github.io/projeto-cordel/" target="_blank">Executar a página do Projeto Cordel</a>